About

 Our Aims

-• To promote LGBTQ+ work.
-Through our gallery and bookable spaces we aim to ensure LGBTQ+ people have somewhere to showcase and promote their work, creative or otherwise.
+- To promote LGBTQ+ work.
+We aim to ensure LGBTQ+ people have somewhere to showcase and promote their work, creative or otherwise.

 Dream Come True